Geoalert/mapflow-docs-en/source/api/qgis_mapflow.rst

   Besides, you can create a new vector layer or add existing AOI into QGIS project.
 If the vector layer consists of several polygons select one.

   .. figure:: _static/qgis/AOI_button.png
-         :alt: Veiw of the aoi
+         :alt: View of the aoi
          :align: center
          :width: 15cm